jbosstools/jbosstools-central/central/README.Central.localhost.testing.txt

 	cd /tmp; wget -nc http://elonen.iki.fi/code/nanohttpd/NanoHTTPD.java
 	javac NanoHTTPD.java; java NanoHTTPD -d /path/to/parent/folder/for/central/

-1. If you need to iterate through changes to the product/plugins/com.jboss.jbds.central plugin, you can do so, rebuild it, and reinstall it into a running JBDS instance.
+1. If you need to iterate through changes to the product/plugins/com.jboss.jbds.central plugin, you can do so, rebuild it, and reinstall it into a running Eclipse instance.

    	Help > Install new > file:///path/to/product/site/target/site/

-For example, you might want to edit central/plugins/org.jboss.tools.central/src/org/jboss/tools/central/configurators/DefaultJBossCentralConfigurator.java to set a new path for JBOSS_DISCOVERY_DIRECTORY_3_3_0_XML:
+You may also want to rebuild this plugin to set a different default URL (jboss.discovery.directory.url) for the directory.xml file:

-	private static final String JBOSS_DISCOVERY_DIRECTORY_3_3_0_XML = "http://localhost/central/site/target/site/jbosstools-directory.xml"; // for testing on localhost
+	examples/plugins/org.jboss.tools.project.examples/pom.xml

 2. Rebuild:

+	cd /path/to/examples; mvn install -DskipTests -Dmaven.test.skip
-	cd /path/to/central; mvn clean install
+	cd /path/to/central; mvn install -DskipTests -Dmaven.test.skip

 3. Verify the directory.xml file is generated, and http-accessible: